Pravastatin: Adverse effects and contraindications

 Contraindications, conditions that warrant withholding treatment with pravastatin, include pregnancy and breastfeeding.
 Taking pravastatin while pregnant could lead to birth defects.
 While the amount of pravastatin ingested by an infant from breastfeeding is low, patients breastfeeding should not take pravastatin due to potential effects on the infant's lipid metabolism.

 Drug interactions

-Medications that should not be taken with pravastatin include, but are not limited to:
+Medications that have potential adverse drug interactions with pravastatin include, but are not limited to: